 We collect personal and non-personal data from you when you use our Services.
 Personal Data is data that includes a personal identifier like your name, email or address, phone number, IP address or device identifier, or is data that could reasonably be linked back to you.
 It also may include demographic information, geolocation information, educational information, or commercial information as described below.

 You need to have an account to use Handshake.
 You can create an account on Handshake as a student seeking a job or career advice or as an employer looking for exciting new talent.
-You may also create an account as a career center or school employee or as an invited mentor.
+You may also create an account as a career centre or institution employee, or as an invited mentor, ambassador or prospect.

 We collect data as follows: